Control invasive non-predatory competitors

 View assessment score

 How is the evidence assessed?

 Non-predatory invasive species may compete with bats for resources.
-For example, the invasive rose-ringed parakeet Psittacula krameria has been reported to compete with and attack Leisler’s bats Nyctalus Leisleri roosting in tree cavities (Menchetti et al 2014).
+For example, the invasive rose-ringed parakeet Psittacula krameria has been reported to compete with and attack Leisler’s bats Nyctalus Leisleri roosting in tree cavities (Hernández-Brito et al. 2018).

 Hernández-Brito D., Carrete M., Ibáñez C., Juste J. & Tella J.L.
 (2018) Nest-site competition and killing by invasive parakeets cause the decline of a threatened bat population.
 Royal Society Open Science, 5, 172477.

 List of journals searched by synopsis